danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 ...
 ```

 I personally prefer this approach, since it makes the `DocumentCamera` class provide you with everything you need.
-All you have to do is to point it to the functions you want it to trigger.
+All you have to do is to inject the functions you want it to trigger.

 Thanks for reading!
 Feel free to leave comments and feedback in the discussion section below.